Commonwealth University-Lock Haven: Media

 CU-Lock Haven's student campus newspaper, The Eagle Eye.
 Students may earn a staff position on the newspaper in their first year at the university.

 CU-Lock Haven's radio station is WLHU.
 An online radio station, which streams live on the internet, is located in the same facility as its new and improved television studio, allowing easy access between the two stations.
 WLHU has a free format program schedule using a studio which broadcasts daily, as well as broadcasting many sporting events and other programs throughout the school year.
 Students have the ability to join the school's radio club and create their own radio station broadcast.

 CU-Lock Haven's student-operated television station, The Havenscope, LHUTV broadcasts news, sports, and other programs.
 Its studio occupies 2300 sqft next to WLHU, Lock Haven University's radio station.
 The television studio is wholly digital and has a teleprompter system, two editing bays, and field production equipment.
 It includes two backdrops, one for news broadcasts and one for interviews.
 The studio is on the sixth floor of Robinson Hall and is equipped with a green screen, at least three main broadcast cameras, an integrated TriCaster 8000 production system for audio and video production, several broadcast monitors, a roll-in system, and many other broadcast systems.
 The studio usually airs at least one show a week called LHU in Review hosted by LHU students which covers news, sports and other topics.
 In the late 1980s students began airing a short morning news segment called "The Morning Alarm" that ran at the top of the hour.
 The first segment aired live and was then re-broadcast over the campus television network between breakfast and lunch.
 The television station also broadcasts sporting events and many other programs.

-Greek life
+Greek Life

-CU-Lock Haven has 26 fraternities and sororities.
+CU-Lock Haven has 26 greek life organizations.
+Amongst the 18 honors societies and 1 musical band fraternity, there are 7 social fraternities and sororities, in no specific order, which include: